 The percentage of outside air let into the system depends on:

-Each floor or major space should have a floor-level conditioned-air-outlet, and a ceiling-level-exhaust either to the stairway or a dedicated exit to outside the home.
-The outlet and exhaust should be on opposite ends of the interior volume?
+Each floor or major space should have a floor-level conditioned-air-inlet, and a ceiling-level-exhaust either to a stairway/atrium or a dedicated exit to outside the home.
+The intlet and exhaust preferably on opposite ends of each interior volume.

-Duct work can be built into the concrete floors.
-Less exposed surfaces within the home means less surfaces to clean.
-Ducts traveling between floors can be external to the house for easier servicing.
+Duct work can be built into the walls, or travel along the house exterior for easier servicing.
+Less exposed duct surface within the home means less surfaces to clean.

-The ducts should be internally free of unlevel seams to allow easy cleaning, for example with a furry ball pulled by a string.
+The ducts should be internally free of seams to allow easy cleaning.
+A furry ball pulled by a string can be used for duct cleaning.

 Discussion